PPG Industries Inc Annual Shareholders Meeting Transcript

 Operator

-Good morning.
-The webcast is being recorded.
-At this time, I'd like to turn the webcast over to PPG Industries.
+Good morning, and welcome to the PPG Industries, Inc. Annual Meeting of Shareholders.
+This webcast is being recorded.
+At this time, I would like to turn the meeting over to Mr. Michael McGarry.
+Please go ahead, sir.

 PPG Industries Inc Annual Shareholders Meeting Transcript